Mephisss/Folder_synchronization/README.md

 # Folder_synchronization
-A Python program to synchronize two folders, maintaining a copy of the source folder in the replica folder.
-The synchronization is periodicsl, and logs all operations.
+A Python program to synchronize two folders, maintaining an identical copy of the source folder in the replica folder.
+The synchronization is periodic and logs all operations.

 ## How to use